NGC Bocas Lit Fest: History

 The scores of writers taking part in the 2012 festival, both locally based and from abroad, included Fred D'Aguiar, Earl Lovelace, Vahni Capildeo, Chika Unigwe, Monique Roffey, Kenneth Ramchand, Mervyn Morris, Achy Obejas, Rabindranath Maharaj, George Lamming, professor of genetics Steve Jones, Merle Hodge, Rahul Bhattacharya, and Michael Anthony.
 The festival featured readings, discussions, performances, workshops, screenings of films based on Caribbean writing and music.

 In 2013, the South+Central NGC Bocas Lit Fest, scheduled to take place annually in November, was inaugurated.
 In November 2014, NGC Bocas Lit Fest South was hosted by Southern Academy for the Performing Arts (SAPA) in San Fernando, birthplace of the writer Sam Selvon, and the festival commemorated the 20th anniversary of his death.

 In 2014, "Festival Radio" was inaugurated, to "bring the festival experience to listeners around the globe", as well as attracting "a lot of attention on social media, spurred on in part by the active new media presence of the festival itself".

+As of 2022, Nicholas Laughlin has been the festival and programme director of the Bocas Lit Fest, with Marina Salandy-Brown remaining as the festival's president.

+Title sponsor NGC only partially funded the literary festival in 2024, and made no contribution to the 2025 festival.

 Recognition

-In February 2017 the Bocas Lit Fest was named as one of "the world’s very best literary events" in a list of "20 Best Literary Festivals Around the World That You Should Attend" chosen by Penguin Random House - The Writers' Academy, alongside other prestigious festivals including Hay, Edinburgh and Jaipur.
+In February 2017, the Bocas Lit Fest was named as one of "the world's very best literary events" in a list of "20 Best Literary Festivals Around the World That You Should Attend" chosen by Penguin Random House - The Writers' Academy, alongside other prestigious festivals including Hay, Edinburgh and Jaipur.

 Another accolade, from Jonathan Ford of the Financial Times in May 2017, noted: "In the seven years since Bocas launched, Caribbean writers have been heaped with international accolades — the 2015 Man Booker Prize for Fiction, four Forward Prizes for Poetry between 2014 and 2016, and a slew of National Book Awards.
 Virtually all the writers honoured — including Marlon James, Kei Miller and Vahni Capildeo — were first recognised at this extraordinary little festival in the tropics, a place that is only far away to those who refuse to read."

 The Bocas Lit Fest, together with its founder Marina Salandy-Brown, was honoured by the International Women's Forum (IWF) in the "Ideas Remaking the World" segment of IWF's World Leadership Conference in November 2021, being described as "the embodiment of Caribbean vibrancy, energy and creativity".